-Students completing this program acquire a basic education at the same level required for high school graduates.
-After completing the program, students take one of three exams to earn a High School Equivalency Diploma.
+Members completing this program acquire a general education at the same level expected for high school graduates, but without the need to spend a year or more through unguided self-study.
+After completing the program, members are more prepared to take and complete the GED® Exam and earn a High School Equivalency Diploma.

 |HSE100||English Language Reading||1||7||3|